Excel for the web

 Font and cell formatting

 Customize your data to give it the exact look you want.
 Choose from a variety of font styles or colors or change the size and color of text.
+Additionally, you can draw cell borders, and pick border colors.

 See the formulas behind a cell's results in the formula bar.
 You can add, change, and delete parts of your formula in the browser just like you would in the Excel desktop app.
+Excel for the web highlights the formula's arguments with colors that provide a visual mapping between the formula and the data on the worksheet.

-Formula tools- advanced
+Formula tools, advanced

 Full fidelity reading view